 The gain/(loss) on disposal of financial assets arose as a consequence of the disposal of shares in ASX listed companies vesting in the Board from bequests from deceased estates.
 As the current investment policies of the Board recommend these type of investments are to be held in Funds SA products the shares were sold as soon as possible following vesting.
-The change in the value of these investments from the initial date of vesting and realisation resulted in a net loss on disposal inclusive of transaction costs.
+The change in the value of these investments from the initial date of vesting and realisation resulted in a net gain on disposal inclusive of transaction costs in current financial year.

-Due to the nature of the transaction the Board is of the view that the proceeds from the sale of these securities should be disclosed as an operating cash flow rather than an investing cash flow for the purposes of the Statement of cash flows.
+Due to the nature of the transaction the Board is of the view that the proceeds from the sale of these securities should be disclosed as an operating cash flow rather than an investing cash flow for the purposes of the Statement of Cash Flows.